RAIN: Your Language Models Can Align Themselves without Finetuning: Rewindable Auto-regressive INference (RAIN)

-where $s(Y)$ is the score used to update $Y^*_{m:n}$, $e(X^*_{m:n};X^*_{1:m-1})$ is an embedding that represents the semantics of token set $X^*_{m:n}$ in the context of $X^*_{1:m-1}$, $\similar(\cdot, \cdot)$ represents the cosine similarity between two vectors, and $\gamma$ is a constant less than 1.
-Considering that $X^*_{m:n}$ and $Y^*_{m:n}$ are sibling nodes, it follows that $X^*_{m-1}$ equals $Y^*_{m-1}$.
-To mitigate the risk of making substantial updates based on inaccurate embeddings, we employ two strategies: updating only sibling nodes with a similarity higher than a predetermined threshold and applying a discount factor $\gamma$ less than 1.
-For each token set, we record the average embedding $e(Y^*_{m:n};Y^*_{1:m-1})$:
+where $s(Y)$ is the score used to update $Y^*_{a:b}$, $e(X^*_{a:b};X^*_{1:a-1})$ is an embedding that represents the semantics of token set $X^*_{a:b}$ in the context of $X^*_{1:a-1}$, $\similar(\cdot, \cdot)$ represents the cosine similarity between vectors, and $\gamma$ is a constant no greater than 1.
+Considering that $X^*_{a:b}$ and $Y^*_{a:b}$ are sibling nodes, it follows that $X^*_{1:a-1}=Y^*_{1:a-1}$.
+For example, LLM self-evaluates ``To rob a bank'' and assigns it with a score of -1.
+Since ``To rob'' is a prefix of ``To rob a bank,'' we update the attributes of ``To rob'': $v$ is updated from 0 to -1, and $n$ is updated from 0 to 1.
+Although ``For robbing'' is not a prefix of ``To rob a bank'', it can be updated based on the similarity between ``For robbing'' and ``To rob''.
+Assuming the similarity is 0.5, $v$ of ``For robbing'' is updated from 0 to -0.5, and $n$ is updated from 0 to 0.5, provided that $\gamma=1$.
+To mitigate the risk of making substantial updates based on inaccurate embeddings, we employ two strategies: updating only sibling nodes with a similarity higher than a predetermined threshold and applying a discount factor $\gamma$ no greater than 1.
+For token set $Y^*_{a:b}$, we record the average embedding: